How is Bilan Carbone® integrated within a low-carbon transition approach?

 The CSRD

-Following the Bilan Carbone® approach, at its highest level of requirement, makes it possible to meet a large part of the requirements of the ESRS E1 standard of the CSRD, which concerns climate change:
+Following the Bilan Carbone® approach, at its highest level of rigor, enables meeting a large part of the ESRS E1 requirements of the CSRD, which concerns climate change:

-The Bilan Carbone® of Beginner level and Standard do not meet all the requirements of the CSRD (ESRS E1).
+The Bilan Carbone® at Beginner level and Standard do not meet all the requirements of the CSRD (ESRS E1).

-The Bilan Carbone® of Advanced level covers the majority of the requirements, listed here.
+The Bilan Carbone® at Advanced level covers the majority of the requirements, listed here.

-⏳[WIP] A correspondence table will soon be made available listing the data points (specific information that the organisation is required to disclose under the CSRD) that a Bilan Carbone® approach at Advanced level will allow to complete.
+⏳[WIP] A correspondence table will soon be made available listing the data points (specific pieces of information that the organisation is required to disclose under the CSRD) that an Advanced level Bilan Carbone® approach will allow to complete.

 CSRD declarations require an audit by an independent third-party body.
-ABC and the National Council of the Order of Chartered Accountants have drafted an evaluation guide of a Bilan Carbone®, a BEGES-R and an exercise specific to the CSRD so that evaluation practices are common and shared, to continually seek greater synergies and clarify transition issues for all organisations.
+ABC and the National Council of the Order of Chartered Accountants have drafted an evaluation guide for a Bilan Carbone®, a BEGES-R and a CSRD-specific exercise so that evaluation practices are common and shared, to seek ever greater synergies and clarify transition issues for all organisations.

 4️⃣ The Bilan Carbone® in a low-carbon transition approach

-An organisation encounters several needs throughout its maturity growth on transition issues:
+An organisation encounters several needs throughout its maturity journey on transition issues:

-Knowing its context : What are the demands of its stakeholders?
+Know its context : What are its stakeholders' demands?
 What are its regulatory obligations?
 What are the best practices in its sector?
 An organisation first needs to motivate its transition action.
-Several resources are available, notably the sectoral guides from ADEME, but also the content provided by ABC.
-The Bilan Carbone® here proposes defining several boundaries (organisational, operational, temporal) in order to size the exercise appropriately with regard to the organisation's context.
-A risk and transition opportunities analysis is required within the Bilan Carbone® framework in order to begin the work of developing a long-term vision for the organisation's low-carbon transition.
+Several resources are available, notably the sectoral guides from ADEME, but also the content offered by ABC.
+The Bilan Carbone® proposes here to define several boundaries (organisational, operational, temporal) in order to size the exercise appropriately in light of the organisation's context.
+A risk and transition opportunity analysis is required within the Bilan Carbone® to begin developing a long-term vision for the organisation's low-carbon transition.

-Knowing its emissions profile (GHG profile): what are the emission categories? how are they articulated? what is the priority or priorities for the organisation in terms of reduction?
-The international standards but also the French regulation offer methods and reporting formats on this issue, for reporting purposes.
-The Bilan Carbone® goes further, supporting the organisation from data collection to the production of the GHG profile and its interpretation.
-Several sectoral variants of the Bilan Carbone® allow organisations in the sectors concerned to focus on sector-specific issues.
-The Bilan Carbone® also proposes stakeholder engagement activities to communicate the initial conclusions and encourage action.
-The Bilan Carbone® offers a voluntary audit process to ensure optimal quality of its results and the actions that follow.
+Know its emissions profile (GHG profile): what are the emission categories? how are they structured? what is the priority or priorities for the organisation in terms of reduction?
+The international standards but also the French regulation propose methods and reporting formats on this issue, for reporting purposes.
+The Bilan Carbone® goes further, supporting the organisation from data collection through to producing the GHG profile and its interpretation.
+Several sectoral adaptations of the Bilan Carbone® allow organisations in the relevant sectors to focus on sector-specific issues.
+The Bilan Carbone® also proposes stakeholder engagement activities to communicate initial conclusions and encourage action.
+The Bilan Carbone® proposes a voluntary audit process to ensure optimal quality of its results and the actions that follow.

-Develop and evaluate a transition strategy : how to define reduction objectives? how to create a transition plan that will allow these objectives to be reached? how to integrate this transition plan into the organisation's overall strategy? how to monitor and improve the organisation's carbon accounting approach?
-Several methods and tools are complementary here to address all these issues: the Science-Based Targets initiative supports large companies to define objectives that allow compliance with theParis Agreement and the recommendations of the IPCC ; Empreinte Projets is the new version of Quanti GES carried by ADEME, aiming to estimate the impact of a project; ACT Step by Step and ACT Evaluation, two sister approaches supported by ADEME in France and internationally, make it possible to create and evaluate a transition strategy consistent with the GHG profile, ambitious and credible across all aspects of the organisation.
+Develop and evaluate a transition strategy : how to define reduction objectives? how to create a transition plan that enables achieving these objectives? how to integrate this transition plan within the organisation's overall strategy? how to monitor and improve the organisation's carbon accounting approach?
+Several complementary methods and tools are available here to address all these issues: the Science-Based Targets initiative supports large companies to define targets that enable respect for theParis Agreement and the recommendations of the IPCC ; Empreinte Projets is the new version of Quanti GES carried by ADEME, aimed at estimating the impact of a project; ACT Step by Step and ACT Evaluation, two sister approaches supported by ADEME in France and internationally, allow creation and evaluation of a transition strategy coherent with the GHG profile, ambitious and credible across all aspects of the organisation.
 The Bilan Carbone® links with these approaches so that the organisation can easily use the carbon accounting work and the transition plan within these four approaches.
-The Bilan Carbone® becomes for the most mature organisations the steering tool for the transition trajectory.
+The Bilan Carbone® becomes for the most mature organisations the tool for steering the transition trajectory.

-Understand the different possibilities for action in favour of the transition: what is the point of developing new low-carbon goods and services? how to integrate sequestration within the organisation's strategy?
-The Bilan Carbone® relies on the principles of the Net Zero Initiative, designing climate action in three forms : reduction of emissions “at home” (what the Bilan Carbone® organisation allows) - Pillar A, reduction of emissions “elsewhere” via new goods & services - Pillar B - and increasing GHG sequestration within natural spaces or via capture and storage technologies - Pillar C. These three forms of carbon accounting are not interchangeable, because an organisation should maximise its action on all three pillars simultaneously.
-Note that efforts made on Pillar B and C are also valued in the evaluation approaches of transition strategies, notably ACT.
+Understand the different action possibilities in favour of the transition: what is the interest of developing new low-carbon goods and services? how to integrate sequestration within the organisation's strategy?
+The Bilan Carbone® relies on the principles of the Net Zero Initiative, designing climate action in three forms : reduction of emissions "at home" (what the Bilan Carbone® organisation enables) - Pillar A, reduction of emissions "elsewhere" via new goods & services - Pillar B - and increasing GHG sequestration within natural spaces or via capture and storage technologies - Pillar C. These three forms of carbon accounting are not interchangeable, as an organisation should maximise its action across the three pillars simultaneously.
+Note that efforts made on Pillars B and C are also valued in transition strategy evaluation approaches, notably ACT.

-Make its engagement in the transition known: What should I communicate to highlight my transition action?
+Communicate its commitment to the transition: What should I communicate to highlight my transition action?
 How can I communicate it and to whom?
-Many institutions now ask organisations to publish their GHG assessment, whether for investors (such as CDP), the State (regulation BEGES-R), the European Commission (CSRD), their clients who produce their own GHG assessment or who want to select engaged suppliers.
-While each stakeholder will tend to request different information, the Bilan Carbone® strives to provide a methodological and technical framework synthesising the expectations of each reference in order to facilitate the organisation's reporting.
+Many institutions today require organisations to publish their GHG assessment, whether for investors (such as CDP), the State (regulation BEGES-R), the European Commission (CSRD), their clients who produce their own GHG assessment or who want to select engaged suppliers.
+While each stakeholder will tend to request different information, the Bilan Carbone® strives to offer a methodological and technical framework synthesising the expectations of each reference to facilitate the organisation's reporting.

 The transition pathway is non-linear.
-Each of these approaches feeds the organisation's reflection and helps it gain maturity.
-Pathways are multiple, and in a logic of cycle, continuous improvement and renewal, the Bilan Carbone® meets the need for regular steering of emissions and results.
+Each of these approaches feeds the organisation's thinking and helps it gain maturity.
+The pathways are multiple, and within a logic of cycle, continuous improvement and renewal, the Bilan Carbone® meets the need for regular steering of emissions and results.

 🌐 English version of this image.

-⏳[WIP] The third ABC panorama on the different transition pathways will be updated in September 2024 and will detail the different tools and methods available.
+⏳[WIP] The third ABC panorama on the different transition pathways will be updated soon and will detail the different tools and methods available.

-Do you have a comprehension question?
+Do you have a question about understanding?
 Consult the FAQ.
 The method is living and therefore likely to evolve (clarifications, additions): find the tracking of changes here.

 Last updated